gurnoor6/devcom-assignment/README.md

 # DevCom Assignment

 Created using theme from [here](https://www.wrappixel.com/templates/materialpro-angular-lite/#comparison).
+Api used is [this](https://marketstack.com/documentation)

 Requirements (Not completely sure if there are any other dependencies, but this is what is on my system and it works) <br>
 Angular CLI: 10.0.1 <br>